Privacy Policy

 Under UK GDPR, you have the following rights regarding your personal data:

-• Right to withdraw consent: Where we rely on your consent to process data (such as non-essential cookies or marketing), you can withdraw that consent at any time.
+- Right to withdraw consent: Where we rely on your consent to process data (such as non-essential cookies or marketing), you can withdraw that consent at any time.
+Withdrawing consent does not affect the lawfulness of processing carried out before withdrawal.

-To exercise any of these rights, please contact us at hyetteducation.com/contact.
+To exercise any of these rights, use our Data Rights Request form or contact us at hyetteducation.com/contact.
 We will respond to your request within one calendar month.

 8. Cookies and Tracking Technologies

 Our website uses cookies and similar tracking technologies in accordance with the Privacy and Electronic Communications Regulations 2003 (PECR) and UK GDPR.
-Non-essential cookies are only set after you give consent through our cookie banner.
-You can change your preferences at any time by clearing your browser cookies and revisiting the site.
+All non-essential categories are off unless you select them through our cookie banner.
+You can change or withdraw your choices at any time using the Cookie Settings link in the footer.

 We use the following cookies and tracking technologies: